sebsikora/satellite_terminal/README.md

 <br/>
 <br/>

-void_thread_pool.cpp is distributed under the terms of the MIT license.
+satellite_terminal is distributed under the terms of the MIT license.
 Learn about the MIT license [here](https://choosealicense.com/licenses/mit/)